How We Work: Our Grants

 We are guided by the belief that all individuals should have access to the resources they need to thrive.

-To help enable our vision, we partner and invest in with organizations and leaders who have the knowledge, skill, and capacity to bring about significant change in their communities.
+To help enable our vision, we partner and invest in organizations and leaders who have the knowledge, skill, and capacity to bring about significant change in their communities.

 In Englewood and Little Village, the Foundation strengthens avenues to career pathways that lead to quality jobs in industries that are growing, pay well, and offer the greatest promise for economic mobility, while helping entrepreneurs access coaching and operating capital to fuel the growth of their businesses.